Assessments, placements, reviews, grades, transitions and advice from Kirklees College

 - The team are looking at alternative ways of carrying out assessments to see if they can be done safely.

-- Schools have been asked to submit lists to examination boards of the students they would have expected to achieve each grade.
-This will happen by the end of May.
-To do this, staff are using their professional expertise and work they already have from each student.
+- Schools submitted lists to examination boards of the students they would have expected to achieve each grade.
+Staff used their professional expertise and work they already had from each student.

 - Students will be rank ordered in each grade.

 - Grades will then be moderated on the basis of young people's prior attainment and the school's previous performance.

 - Moderation will be used to provide sets of grades for each student that will come out, as normal, on the GCSE results day in August.

 - There will be the right of appeal and students will have the option of resitting in the Autumn term.